Total Worker Health

 Total Worker Health® is defined by the National Institute for Occupational Safety and Health (NIOSH) as "policies, programs, and practices that integrate protection from work-related safety and health hazards with the promotion of injury and illness prevention efforts to advance worker well-being."

-Total Worker Health is founded on improving workplace safety with the added focus of reducing the burden of occupational injury, workplace stress and chronic illness, and improving the well-being of workers.
-Integrated Total Worker Health (TWH) programs have seen improved workplace safety, health risk factors and health conditions, including return on investment (ROI) of $2.05 -$4.61 per dollar invested.
+The focus of the Total Worker Health® approach is founded on improving the safety, health and well-being of workers.
+The holistic approach of Total Worker Health (TWH) programs have seen improved workplace safety, health risk factors and health conditions, including return on investment (ROI) of $2.05 -$4.61 per dollar invested.
 (Source: American Journal of Public Health )

 Helpful Total Worker Health Resources to start with: